wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

   # /var/ossec/bin/agent_control -lc

-You can also check to see if an agent connected correctly by verifying if the UDP connection to the manager is established:
+You can also check to see if an agent connected correctly by verifying if the TCP connection to the manager is established:

 .. code-block:: console